DMkelllog/WMPC_Stacking_TF2/README.md

 Wafer map defect pattern classification using Stacking ensemble

 Proposed by H.Kang and S.Kang

-(A stacking ensemble classifier with handcrafted and convolutional features for wafer map pattern classification)
+* Hyungu Kang, Seokho Kang* (2021+), "A stacking ensemble classifier with handcrafted and convolutional features for wafer map pattern classification", Computers in Industry, accepted for publication.

 ## Methodology